Statement of Faith

 X. God, in His eternal purpose, has also appointed a day of judgment; a day in which He will judge all humanity in righteousness by Jesus Christ.
 Every human who has ever lived will appear before Christ to give an account of their life and to receive either everlasting life in the presence of God, or everlasting torment in hell.

-More complete statements of the doctrines believed and taught by the Church are found in our church's constitution, our membership covenant and the historic document known as the Second London Baptist Confession of Faith.
+More complete statements of the doctrines believed and taught by the Church are found in the historic document known as the Second London Baptist Confession of Faith of 1689 (with some caveats).